rfdickerson/swift-evolution/proposals/NNNN-swiftpm-multi-package-repos.md

    efficient in almost all cases, but it does mean we will *not* diagnose non-unique subpackage names on dependent repositories.
 This is viewed as an acceptable tradeoff for the performance benefit in resolving subpackages.

+8. When resolving local subpackage dependency references (references with no URL), we will need to be able to identify the root of the repository (in order to then be able to enumerate the other subpackages to resolve the name).
+Previously the package manager would do this by simply looking for `Package.swift`, but we will need to rely on an ability to infer this based on the SCM system itself.

+9. The behavior of local package operations, like `swift build`, will continue to operate on a single package at a time.
+We will evaluate building additional caching for repository-level data (e.g., the cache of known subpackages) as the need presents itself, but will still create separate build arenas for each individual package.

 ## Impact on existing packages